-8 Ways to Avoid Irritation and Bumps After Waxing
+Got Post-Wax Problems?
+Follow These Tips to Avoid Irritation and Bumps

 As a hair-removal method, waxing has its pros and cons.
 We love that after waxing you’re hair-free for longer than you would be post-shaving and don’t get that tell-tale stubble, but let’s get serious for a minute — the pain is real!
 The quick yank that pulls away the hair can irritate even the most resilient of skin after the waxing session is over.
-Whether you’re performing an at-home wax or bookmarking this article for when your wax salon reopens, read on to find out how to properly care for your skin post-removal.
+Whether you’re performing an at-home wax or booking an appointment at your local wax salon, read on to find out how to properly care for your skin post-removal.

 Skin Issues That Can Occur After Waxing

 Once the initial pain is over, waxing can cause various skin concerns.
 In addition to skin irritation, red bumps, ingrown hairs and breakouts can all crop up after waxing.
-Following the tips below will not only make the process a more comfortable experience, but will keep skin happy and healthy afterwards.
+Following the tips below will not only make the process a more comfortable experience but will keep skin happy and healthy afterward.

 Getting areas like your bikini line or armpits waxed might seem like a piece of cake, but if you aren’t careful, these areas can become irritated from the rubbing of your jeans or wool sweater.
 We recommend putting on comfortable clothing post-wax — like a pair of cotton sweatpants and a soft, cotton T-shirt — to ensure that your sensitive post-wax skin doesn’t get rubbed the wrong way.

 After a wax, your skin could experience more sensitivity to the sun than usual, so be careful!
-We recommend applying (and re-applying) physical sunscreen to the areas if exposed to the sun.
+We recommend applying (and re-applying) a physical sunscreen, like the La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60, to the areas if exposed to the sun.

 Aloe can temporarily soothe and hydrate sensitive skin, which could make freshly-waxed skin feel more comfortable.
 If you are someone who experiences a lot of sensitivity, you can also use the aloe vera gel as a temporary alternative to moisturizer and body lotion.